Click here for the home page

 Civilized and not-so civilized people have lived in Africa since prehistoric times; evolutionists, in fact, claim it is the birthplace of the human species.(3) When the first humans arrived, they found a very different Africa from the Africa of today.
 North America and Eurasia were in the grip of the Ice Age, and Africa's climate also changed with the advancing/receding of the polar icecaps, alternating between wet and dry cycles.
 Most of what is now the Sahara Desert was savanna; mountains held trees and grass, and fish and game were plentiful.
 Many tribes (first hunters, later farmers and herdsmen) roamed this landscape.

 But the Sahara did not remain a garden when the Ice Age ended.
 Wind patterns changed as the world grew warmer.
 The monsoon winds stopped blowing from the south, and without their rains, North Africa began to dry up.
 The rivers got smaller and disappeared; sand replaced grass; the forests died.
 The game and fish went away, and so did the people.
-The drying out began in Egypt, most likely during the early to mid-fourth millennium B.C.; as the land began to bake in the sun, the people living there gathered in the only place where water remained, the Nile valley.
+The drying out began in Egypt, most likely during the early to mid-fourth millennium B.C.; as the land began to bake in the sun, the people living there gathered in the only places where water remained, the oases and the the Nile valley.
 Spreading west, the process was complete sometime in the second millennium B.C.

 The middle of the Sahara contained an inland fresh water sea, which at one point covered 154,000 square miles and was 570 feet deep.
-We call it a "sea" because it was larger than the Caspian Sea, the largest lake in today's world.
+We call it a "sea" because it was even larger than the Caspian Sea, the largest lake in today's world.
 When the climate became more arid, the "Sahara Sea" shrank and split into two large lakes, Lake Bodele and Lake Chad.
 Lake Bodele was larger, but it eventually dried out, leaving Lake Chad as the only body of water in the Sahara, aside from the oases.
 For most of recorded history, Lake Chad has covered about 15,000 square miles; the smallest point was in 1998, when the Sahel drought of the late twentieth century reduced it to 778 square miles.
 Changing water levels and floating islands of vegetation in the lake cause the shoreline to change constantly, making it difficult for cartographers to draw maps of Lake Chad.

 There were some wet phases around 750 B.C. and 500 A.D., when the climate briefly changed in the other direction, but most of the time rain evaporated before it even hit the ground.
 Salt, leached out of the rocks by evaporating marshes and ponds, formed deposits that would some day become the Sahara's most valuable resource, and wind erosion wore down quartz-bearing rocks into the ever-present sand.
 No longer a home or a highway, the Sahara became the world's largest desert, a barrier that few dared to cross.(4)